 The Puerto Rico Department of Housing (PRDOH), as grantee, is committed to the responsible management of the Community Development Block Grant Disaster Recovery (CDBG-DR) funds.
 In doing so, PRDOH is dedicated to protecting the privacy of individual stakeholders.
-Through CDBG-DR program processes, program personnel are often exposed or given access to confidential and/or sensitive information.
-As a result, the proper measures must be taken to ensure documents that include confidential and/or sensitive information are properly managed and secured from unauthorized access and inappropriate use.
+Through CDBG-DR program processes, program personnel are often exposed or given access to Personal Identifying Information (PII).
+As a result, the proper measures must be taken to ensure documents that include PII are properly managed and secured from unauthorized access and inappropriate use.